GravityKit/GravityView/readme.txt

 == develop ==

 * CSS CHANGE: Reduced Search Bar negative margins to fix bar not being aligned properly to the left
+* Template Change: Updated `widget-poll.php` template to display poll results for all Multiple Forms fields

 == 2.2.1 on December 4, 2018 ==